Peak District Guided Walking Tour 2025

 Ascent: 1,350 feet (420m)

-In Summary: We head out on the Limestone Way from Thorpe, crossing the River Dove at Coldwall Bridge and ascend to Blore.
+In summary: We head out on the Limestone Way from Thorpe, crossing the River Dove at Coldwall Bridge and ascend to Blore.
 The route then continues to ascend west with magnificent views of surrounding countryside to reach Calton.
 We then descend through Musden Wood to Rushley Bridge before taking the riverside path through the grounds of Ilam Hall and the village of Ilam.

 Highlight: Ilam village with its grand hall, pseudo alpine cottages and memorial cross.

-Option 3 – Ilam And The Manifold Valley
+Option 3 – Ilam and the Manifold Valley

 Distance: 12½ miles (20km)